Skip to main content

 Setup

-Before you can display a stream container or single card, you will need to locate your API base URL, environment ID and API key.
+Before displaying a stream container or single card, you must locate your API base URL, environment ID and API key.

 API host, API keys and environment id

 You must specify your SDK API base URL when configuring the Atomic SDK.
-This URL is found in the Atomic Workbench:
+Locate this URL in the Atomic Workbench:

-2. On the screen that appears, click the 'SDK' tab.
-You'll find the API host details here, and can create API keys as required.
+• In the Workbench, click on the cog icon in the bottom left and select 'Settings'.
+On the screen that appears, look for the SDK section.
+Find the API host details here, and create API keys as required.

 SDK API base URL